-There are many different types of carnaval costumes here.
+There are many different types of Carnaval costumes here.
 You'll see madamas, which are dancers dressed in African headscarves and robes who represent the town's unmarried women.
 There are also scary red-and-black devil costumes.
-Traditonal costumes are of the royal court: kings, queens, courtiers, and jesters.
+Traditional costumes are of the royal court: kings, queens, courtiers, and jesters.

 Modern costumes include movie and cartoon characters.